 - Develops the tools to re-imagine power relations, build up collective power and grow leadership for transformation; and

-- Designs inclusion into all dimensions of our internal cultures, as well as for the strategies, solutions and products that we develop.
+- Designs inclusion into all dimensions of our internal people cultures, as well as for the policies, practices and products that we develop.

 “Not everything that is faced can be changed, but nothing can be changed, until it is faced.” — James Baldwin

-When most people use the term diversity & inclusion there is a general assumption that everyone means the same thing.
-To our organisation diversity and inclusion is shorthand and common code for:
+When most people use the term inclusion there is a general assumption that this means the same thing to everyone.
+To our organisation inclusion is shorthand and common code for:

-Building such communities therefore means doing away with all the behaviours, attitudes, structures and practices that prevent that from occurring.
+Building such communities therefore means doing away with all the ideas and attitudes as well as the structures and practices that prevent that from being possible.

-The ‘systems’ that prevent diversity and inclusion from being the status quo, can broadly be listed as:
+The ‘systems’ that prevent inclusion from being the status quo, can broadly be listed as:

 Three aspects that make our approach powerful and unique

-For too long, most diversity and inclusion work has separated out issues into silos, prioritising one issue over another.
+For too long, most inclusion work has separated out issues into silos, prioritising one issue over another.
 While in theory this may sound sensible and even on the surface appear ‘practical’, it is in our view, extremely flawed.
 And, why so many initiatives for inclusion do not make the change they intend.
-The problem with the siloed approach (gender, then race, then sexuality etc) is that when we focus on one issue of inequality in isolation, we ignore the ways our ‘target identity group’ may have other aspects of their identity that may in fact be advantaged by the status quo.
+The problem with the siloed approach (gender, then race, then sexuality etc) is that when we focus on one issue of inequity in isolation, we ignore the ways our ‘target inequity group’ may have other aspects of their identity that may in fact be advantaged by the status quo.
 As an example: most organisations have embarked on a “gender diversity” programme with positive intentions to improve the number of women in leadership.
-However, because of the nuanced dynamics of the social systems we touch upon in our opening “context” section, the outcome of the initiative is often positive for only a narrow group: white, middle class, cis-gender, heterosexual, able-bodied women.
+However, because of the way privilege renders some experiences as default and the norm, the outcome of the initiative is often positive for only a narrow group: white, middle class, cis-gender, heterosexual, non-disabled women.
 This happens because we ignore all the ways this group of women actually also benefits from the advantages of the status quo.
-Without actively attending to the interconnected nature of inequalities, our policies implicitly exclude women who experience marginalisation across multiple aspects of their identity.
+Without actively attending to the interconnected nature of inequities, our policies exclude women who experience multiple marginalisations.
 This renders our solutions ineffective.
-It also means we are asking some people to wait a very long time until they will be included.
+It also means we are asking some people to wait a very long time until they will be ‘included’.

-We believe that we must ground our policies and practices in our social realities, and not just what makes us feel good as leaders or practitioners of D&I. As such, our programmes explore the ways our identities connect in accessible ways for participants.
+We believe that we must ground our policies and practices in our social realities, and not just what makes us feel good as leaders or practitioners of D&I. As such, our programmes explore the ways those experiencing mutiple marginalisations are situated in particularistic ways within and between sites of oppression, doing so in accessible ways for participants.
 The experiences of a white woman will be different to a woman of colour.
-The experiences of a disabled person, and the perspectives of LGBTQIA+ folks cannot be viewed or understood in isolation to the other identities that make a person who they are.
-Indeed, we each exist as a complex mix of power and privileges and experiences of inequities.
+The experiences of a disabled person, and the perspectives of LGBTQIA+ folks cannot be viewed or understood in isolation to the other inequities that make a person’s experience.

 Exploring these connections is fundamental to our educational approach and necessary we believe in creating policies, practices and cultures where people can show up as their whole selves every day.